sammysung/Python-Music-Player/README.md

 to know why this happens or a way to fix it, please let me know!

 ### Windows Subsystem for Linux

+If you don't already have the subsystem set up, [this page](https://docs.microsoft.com/en-us/windows/wsl/install-win10) will get you started.
+Read up on why you might want to [here](https://docs.microsoft.com/en-us/windows/wsl/faq).

 This one is tricky; for starters, follow the Linux notes above, you'll need it to run anything.